bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 https://github.com/spotify/luigi

 Luigi is a very lightweight dependency management framework for batch workflows.
-In our case we can use it to make sure the data set generation and analysis job doesn't run until the download jobs have both succeeded.
+In our case we can use it to make sure the dataset generation and analysis job doesn't run until the download jobs have both succeeded.
 It will also be useful for launching the Spark command with different parameterized input, and also verifying that the job produces some output for a given day.

 In terms of what you'll see used in this workshop from Luigi:

 1. Target = An abstraction around some external artifact.
 Either a file on disk, S3, a directory, etc.
-    a.
-Targets define exists(), which returns True/False.
+    * Targets define exists(), which returns True/False.
 (I.E. A file on disk would return True if the path specified exists.
 Otherwise False.)
-2. Task = defines a unit of work to be executed with the run() method.
+2. Task = Defines a unit of work to be executed with the run() method.
-    a.
-Tasks are considered done if every target returned by output() exists.
+    * Tasks are considered complete if every target returned by output() exists.
-    b.
-Tasks are ready to run if every task in their requires() is complete.
+    * Tasks are ready to run if every task in their requires() is complete.
 3. Parameters = Let us customize an instance of a task.
-The common case is for different dates.
+The canonical example of this being for different dates.

 ## Let's start!